an2n/semver-auto/README.md

 # semver-auto

-Automates precise version updates in `package.json` based on dependency changes.
+Calculate the new version number based on dependency changes.

 ## Installation